zombcode/cardamomo/README.md

 ...
 ```

-Go to **cardamomo-examples** for more info about sockets
+Go to **cardamomo-examples** for more info about sockets.

 #### Error handler

-You can debug errors with the error handler using
+You can debug errors with the error handler using:

 ```sh
 c.SetErrorHandler(func (code string, req cardamomo.Request, res cardamomo.Response) {